koetter/mf6-docker/README.md

 To use the Docker image, you need to have Docker installed - see [https://docs.docker.com/engine/install/] for instructions about this.

 Then:
-- Clone the repository to your desktop
+- Clone the repository to your local drive
 - cd into the cloned directory (mf6-docker)
 - Build and run the container:
 ```shell